Air traffic controllers working at an airport at night

 Objectives

-ERAU FTB Programs can be used to evaluate concepts, operational research, capabilities, and technologies prior to these being funded, implemented, or fielded other facilities.
+ERAU FTB Programs can be used to evaluate concepts, operational research, capabilities and technologies prior to these being funded, implemented or fielded by other facilities.
 The programs integrate multiple flight domains within its facility to provide for end-to-end or multi-domain demonstrations and concept evaluations, providing an open platform to help evaluate and examine the feasibility of new technologies.

 The test bed is built to serve the following purposes:

-• Act as a robust platform where integration, rapid prototyping, and demonstration takes place without affecting the air traffic operations in National Airspace System (NAS)
+• Act as a robust platform where integration, rapid prototyping and demonstration take place without affecting the air traffic operations in the National Airspace System (NAS).